AAlab1819/ProjectTeam04-A/README.md

 - C++ 11

 ### Installation/Running Instructions:
+- Install TDMGCC and change compiler settings to be using TDMGCC
 - Compile and execute the source code that can be found in this repository using GNU G++11 5.1.0

 ### Problem: